450 Marlin vs. 45-70: Is the Modern Cartridge Always Better?

 Hunting

-The 45-70 Government has been a staple in the big game hunting community for well over a century at this point.
-It made a name for itself hunting whitetail, elk, and buffalo on the Great Plains and can take down any animal in North America or the world with proper loads.
-The 450 Marlin is equally deadly against big game with slightly improved ballistic performance.
+The 45-70 Government has been a staple in the big game hunting community for well over a century.
+It made a name for itself hunting whitetail, elk, and buffalo on the Great Plains, and can take down any animal in North America – or the world – with proper loads.
+The 450 Marlin is equally deadly on big game and has slightly improved ballistic performance.

 The limiting factor for both rounds is their effective range.

-Whitetail or antelope can be safely taken within 400 yards with most varieties of factory ammo, while elk or similarly sized big game will need to be taken within 200 yards or less.
+With most varieties of factory ammo, whitetail or antelope can be safely taken within 400 yards, while elk or similarly sized big game must be taken within 200 yards.

-Although modern hunting cartridges can almost double your effective range, there’s a certain “cool factor” of hunting with lever guns that cannot be measured.
-Not only is it more challenging, but it offers hunters a connection with the past that no other rifle platform can.
+Several other modern hunting cartridges offer double the effective range or farther.
+But the “cool factor” of hunting with lever guns is immeasurable.
+It’s more challenging, and offers hunters a connection to the past like no other rifle platform can.

 Ammo and Rifle Cost/Availability

-Ammo availability is a huge issue for the 450 Marlin, as most there are only two companies making ammo for it at the time of writing: Hornady and Buffalo Bore.
+Ammo availability is a huge issue for the 450 Marlin, as only two companies make ammo for it at the time of writing: Hornady, and Buffalo Bore.
+In contrast, a large number of modern ammo manufacturers, such as Remington, Winchester, Federal, and Black Hills, make multiple varieties of 45-70 ammo.

-When it comes to rifles, there are only two offerings for 450 Marlin on the market circa summer 2022: the Browning BLR and Winchester Model 94.
-In contrast, there is a wide variety of lever action rifles available for 45-70 from Marlin, Henry, Cimarron, Browning, Chiappa, Winchester.
+When it comes to rifles, there are only two offerings for 450 Marlin on the market circa summer 2022: the Browning BLR, and the Winchester Model 94.
+In contrast, there is a wide variety of 45-70 lever-action rifles made by Marlin, Henry, Cimarron, Browning, Chiappa, Winchester, and more.

-Some custom rifle manufacturers have taken a shine to the 45-70 and are offering “tactical” lever guns.
-If you ever wanted a 45-70 with a M-LOK rail, vertical grip, ported barrel, and red dot sight, now you can have it!
+Some custom rifle manufacturers have taken a shine to the 45-70 and offer “tactical” lever guns.
+If you’ve ever wanted a 45-70 with an M-LOK rail, vertical grip, ported barrel, and red dot sight, you now can have it!

 Reloading

-Reloading is one method shooters use to reduce their overall cost per round and increase the consistency of their ammo.
-Furthermore, handloads can be tailored to your rifle to meet your specific shooting needs.
+Reloading is one method shooters use to reduce their ammo’s cost and increase its consistency.
+Better yet, handloads can be tailored to meet your and your rifle’s specific needs.

-Sourcing components for 45-70 is relatively simple, as multiple manufacturers make brass for the caliber.
-On the other hand, finding 450 Marlin brass is extremely difficult and Hornady is the only company currently making factory new cases.
+Sourcing components for 45-70 is relatively simple, as multiple manufacturers make brass and 0.458” diameter bullets for the round.
+Although the 450 Marlin does use the same bullets, its brass is extremely difficult to find.
+Hornady is currently the only company making factory-new cases.

 Final Shots: 45-70 vs 450 Marlin

-The 45-70 Government and 450 Marlin are two centerfire big bore cartridges that excel at big game hunting.
-Capable of delivering massive slugs of lead onto targets at ranges of 400 yards, both rounds are effective against any game animal North America has.
+The 45-70 Government and the 450 Marlin are two centerfire big bore cartridges that excel at big game hunting.
+Capable of delivering massive slugs onto targets at ranges up 400 yards, both rounds are effective against any North American game.

 Although the 450 Marlin is slightly superior to the 45-70 in terms of ballistics, many shooters see it as an answer to a question that was never asked.

-Most shooters will opt for the 45-70 Government, and this is our recommendation as well.
-Although 45-70 is not as plentiful as 223 Remington or 308 Win, there are considerably more options available for 45-70 than there are for 450 Marlin.
+Most shooters opt for the 45-70, which I recommend doing.
+While it may not be as plentiful as 223 Remington or 308 Win, there are considerably more 45-70 options available than there are 450 Marlin.

-However, if you own an older 450 Marlin and want to shoot it, there’s no need to get rid of it.
-Just invest in a good reloading setup and enjoy shooting a cartridge that offers you just as much flexibility as a 45-70 without the worry of firing it in an older rifle.
+If you own an older 450 Marlin rifle, there’s no need to get rid of it.
+Just invest in a good reloading setup and enjoy firing a cartridge that offers just as much flexibility as the 45-70.

 Ammo Comparisons